–Teaching Philosophy–

 (Williams, 2005, p.
 75).
 Subsequently, I believe exploring how sleep and adipose-related inequalities impact the most vulnerable members of society is crucial in shaping our identity as a community of researchers, academics, and public health practitioners.

 While progress has been made in modeling the links between sleep and adiposity, the influence of social determinants driving health disparities within these domains has received limited attention.
 Subsequently, I am gathering epidemiological, clinical, and free-living data as part of the SLUMBRx (Short Sleep Undermines Cardiometabolic Health) study to model the demographic and ecological factors mediating these health outcomes.
 This line of research holds substantial promise for public health within a diversity, equity, and inclusion framework; objective, empirical data exploring the interaction between adiposity and sleep, contextualized within a socioeconomic schema, are important for understanding cardiometabolic pathogenesis in diverse populations and for developing public health interventions to prevent its conception and treat its consequences.
 Central to achieving these goals is my commitment to fostering a sense of trust in the communities I serve.
 A core tenant of my research philosophy is ensuring participants fully comprehend their rights as study volunteers during each stage of research inquiry.
 As such, I employ multiple mediums of communication, rooted in health literacy techniques, to ensure research volunteers understand both the benefits and risks to study participation throughout the lifecycle of an investigation.
-Diversity, Equity & Inclusion Teaching Statement I believe the classroom environment is optimized for education when learning is interactive, engaging, and conducted in a non-threatening atmosphere.
+Diversity, Equity & Inclusion Teaching Statement.
+I believe the classroom environment is optimized for education when learning is interactive, engaging, and conducted in a non-threatening atmosphere.
 To foster a safe learning space, I engender a psychosocial ecology of empathetic listening and compassionate communication within my classroom.
 "Seek first to understand, then to be understood"

 (Covey, 1989, p.
 120).
-During the delivery of my course materials, I strive to ensure that health issues facing underrepresented communities are at the forefront of my course objectives and assignments.
+During the delivery of my course materials, I strive to ensure that health issues facing underrepresented communities are at the forefront of my learning objectives and assignments.
 For example, in my undergraduate Environmental Health course, students react to the Anniston Alabama Polychlorinated Biphenyl (PCB) case study in which minority communities were exposed to environmental contaminants through improper disposal of PCB waste products.
 In addition to assessing the policy prescriptions designed to initiate site remediation, this exercise requires students reflect upon the implications of the Anniston Community Health Survey data which found disproportionately elevated PCB levels among African Americans in Anniston, relative to their White counterparts (Pavuk et al., 2014).

 As well, students in my doctoral, Advanced Evaluation of Health Programs course develop skills to incorporate face and content validation techniques to design culturally relevant measurement tools.
 As part of an in-class, panel of experts round table discussion, students critique methods to evaluate social determinants of health apropos to their specific research foci.
-Diversity, Equity & Inclusion Service Statement Cultural humility is at the core of all service opportunities I undertake.
+Diversity, Equity & Inclusion Service Statement.
+Cultural humility is at the core of all service opportunities I undertake.
 Whether service initiatives are advanced at the university, community, or professional level, I believe all stakeholders impacted by the results of the service activity have a right to express their voice.
 "Cultural humility is a process of self-reflection and discovery in order to build honest and trustworthy relationships.
 It offers promise for researchers to understand and eliminate health disparities, a continual and disturbing problem necessitating attention and action on many levels" (Yeager & Bauer-Wu, 2013).

 Concomitantly, during my role as Associate Editor for the peer-reviewed journal, Health Education & Behavior, I actively sought the expertise of reviewers from a diversity of backgrounds and research perspectives when my finalizing editorial decisions.
-References Pavuk, M., Olson, J. R., Sjödin, A., Wolff, P., Turner, W. E., Shelton, C., ... & Anniston Environmental Health Research Consortium.
+References Covey, S. R. (1989).
+The seven habits of highly effective people.
+New York, NY: Simon and Schuster.
+Pavuk, M., Olson, J. R., Sjödin, A., Wolff, P., Turner, W. E., Shelton, C., ... & Anniston Environmental Health Research Consortium.
 (2014).
 Serum concentrations of polychlorinated biphenyls (PCBs) in participants of the Anniston Community Health Survey.
 Science of the Total Environment, 473, 286-297.
 Williams, S. J. (2005).
 Sleep and society: Sociological ventures into the un(known).
 New York, NY: Taylor & Francis.
 Yeager, K. A., Bauer-Wu, S. (2013).
 Cultural humility: Essential foundation for clinical researchers.
 Applied Nursing Research, 26(4), 251-260.
 Diversity, Equity, & Inclusion Philosophy by Adam P. Knowlden, MBA, MS, Ph.D. - Last Updated: 3/2023 |